Rob-Storm/DayOfDespair-Launcher/README.md

 To modify this project, you can use one of the following methods:
 1. Clone with Git
 2. Download Zip
-3. Open with Visual Studio 2022
+3. Open with Visual Studio

-** Make sure you have .NET Framework 4 or later installed to compile the program **
+**Make sure you have .NET Framework 4 or later installed to compile the program**

 ## 📥 Installation